Dexilant delayed-release capsulesPronunciation

 Seek medical attention right away if any of these SEVERE side effects occur:

 Gas; mild diarrhea or stomach pain; nausea; symptoms of upper respiratory tract infection (eg, cough, runny or stuffy nose, sneezing); vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody or watery stools; bone pain; calf or leg pain, swelling, redness, or tenderness; chest, jaw, or arm pain; depression; fainting; fast, slow, or irregular heartbeat; fever, chills, or sore throat; joint pain, tenderness, swelling, or warmth; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea or stomach pain; severe or persistent nausea or vomiting; shortness of breath; stomach cramps; sudden, severe nausea or vomiting; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, unusual nausea, yellowing of the skin or eyes); unexplained weight loss; unusual sweating; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody or watery stools; bone pain; calf or leg pain, swelling, redness, or tenderness; chest, jaw, or arm pain; depression; fainting; fast, slow, or irregular heartbeat; fever, chills, or sore throat; joint pain, tenderness, swelling, or warmth; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea or stomach pain; severe or persistent nausea or vomiting; shortness of breath; stomach cramps; sudden, severe nausea or vomiting; symptoms of kidney problems (eg, not able to pass urine, change in the amount of urine produced, blood in the urine, a big weight gain); symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, unusual nausea, yellowing of the skin or eyes); unexplained weight loss; unusual sweating; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected: